algolia/instantsearch/docgen/src/Getting started.md

 ## Next steps

 At this point, you know all the basics of react-instantsearch.
-All the components can be customised further using connectors, like in the paragraph about displaying the results.
+Also, all the components can be customised further using connectors, like in the paragraph about displaying the results.